HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="rel-preconnect-adoption-by-rank.png",
-  caption="Adoption of rel='preconnect' segmented by CrUX rank.", description="Bar chart showing the adoption of rel='preconnect' segmented by CrUX rank. rel='preconnect' has a 30% for the top 1,000 sites on mobile and 29% on desktop. rel='preconnect' has a 25% for the top 10,000 sites on mobile and 25% on desktop. rel='preconnect' has a 18% for the top 100,000 sites on mobile and 18% on desktop. rel='preconnect' has a 14% for the top 1 million sites on mobile and 14% on desktop. rel='preconnect' has a 13% for all sites on mobile and 13% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1818271680&format=interactive", sheets_gid="1880502987", sql_file="hints_adoption_by_rank.sql"
+  caption='Adoption of `rel="preconnect"` segmented by CrUX rank.', description='Bar chart showing the adoption of `rel="preconnect"` segmented by CrUX rank. `rel="preconnect"` has a 30% for the top 1,000 sites on mobile and 29% on desktop. `rel="preconnect"` has a 25% for the top 10,000 sites on mobile and 25% on desktop. `rel="preconnect"` has a 18% for the top 100,000 sites on mobile and 18% on desktop. `rel="preconnect"` has a 14% for the top 1 million sites on mobile and 14% on desktop. `rel="preconnect"` has a 13% for all sites on mobile and 13% on desktop.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1818271680&format=interactive", sheets_gid="1880502987", sql_file="hints_adoption_by_rank.sql"